Atomix: Behind the Concept

 Through entrepreneurship, he taught our family the importance of sacrifices, taking risks, and creating value.
 I’ve always held onto his ability to view problems/challenges as opportunities and to learn through trial and error.
 As a result, I naturally gravitated towards creating business ventures.

 In high school, alongside my older brother, I started my first business — we found a business mentor, incorporated our business, and hired our best friends to help coach and train rising lacrosse players.
 We even consulted with parents on the industry/recruitment process (and yes even they paid us!).
-The reason being —despite being young teenagers, after playing on the first-team in Southeastern WI, we were fortunate to have had the experience of receiving scholarships, and playing and learning from the best on the East Coast.
+The reason being —despite being in our late teenage years, we grew up playing on the first-teams in Southeastern WI and were fortunate to have had the experience of receiving scholarships to attend boarding school and eventually becoming captains of our D1 Teams.
 This experience eventually led us to our next venture where we designed and prototyped a software app at UPenn.

 Enter Atomix: Ecommerce x Logistics